Q: What must I do if the personally identifiable information (PII) of my employees or customers is lost or stolen?A:

-A: According to the Privacy Rights Clearinghouse, 616 data breaches have occurred nationwide from January 2013 through January 2014, affecting more than 56,318,949 PII records.
-Laws of 46 states as well as the U.S. Virgin Islands and Puerto Rico require that victims of a data security breach be notified.
+According to the Privacy Rights Clearinghouse, 227 data breaches were reported nationwide in 2015, affecting more than 404,586,318 PII records.
+Laws of 47 states as well as the U.S. Virgin Islands and Puerto Rico require that victims of a data security breach be notified.
 Federal laws require health care providers to notify victims of a data security breach involving personal health information, and that financial institutions notify their customers of a data privacy breach.

 Your obligation to notify victims of a data security breach experienced by your company is determined by: